Skip to primary navigation Skip to content Skip to footer

 A dram with a view: Caol Ila

-The distillery is a great spot where to learn about whisky and has also one of the best views you could ask for from a still house.
+The distillery is a great spot to learn about whisky and has one of the best views you could ask for from a still house.
 It sits on a small harbour, where a pier is conveniently located to offer outstanding views of the paps.

 New in town: Ardnahoe